 But of course, in order to calculate 44 hours of workload, you need to take lots of different things other than classroom hours into account: class sizes, how the students are evaluated, class prep (and therefore whether it’s a new class or a repeated one), as well as the time allocated for office hours and administrative tasks and meetings.

 The SWF is just that – a Standard Workload Formula.
 It’s a formula for measuring a prof’s overall weekly workload.
-It takes all of those factors (listed in the Collective Agreement), plugs in the specific details, and ultimately comes up with a number of hours worked per week.
+It takes all of those factors (listed in the Collective Agreement), plugs in the specific details, and ultimately comes up with a number of hours attributed per week to the work assignment.
 So long as that number is under 44 (or 47, if you dig overtime), then that’s a valid workload, according to our Collective Agreement.

 That system works pretty well for most courses that have a fairly consistent structure of classroom instruction and assignments throughout the semester.
 It can be awkward, though, if a class has more work for the professor in the second half and less in the first.
 (For example, a class on landscaping taught in the Winter Semester might have more work for faculty and students in the second half of the semester, when the snow is gone.)
 A Modified Workload Agreement permits faculty to agree to work assignments that might give them 60 hours of workload in the second half of the semester, and only 20 hours in the first (to offset the increase).

 At least, that’s what was intended when the appropriately-acronymed Workload Monitoring Group recommended introducing Modified Workload Agreements into the Collective Agreement.
 They said that MWAs should last only for a semester, and that workload should be monitored closely, to ensure that a faculty’s total workload did not increase from one semester to the next.